 We’ve identified a group of a few dozen schools that have found all their “missing students”, and whose AP and IB programs fully reflect their student body.
 These schools not only do well on their AP and IB exam pass rates, but they also often rapidly climb various indexes of school quality.
 These schools, these teachers, and these students are showing that, in Jaime Escalante’s words, “Students will rise to the level of expectations.”

-We’ve worked with a few dozen partner schools to upgrade over 2,600 students to AP and IB success so far, and continue to visit other schools who’ve done this work using related strategies of leadership, deep data, focused commitment, and capacity-building for teachers and students.
+We’ve worked with 63 districts spanning 11 states to upgrade over 10,000 students to AP and IB success so far, and continue to visit other schools who’ve done this work using related strategies of leadership, deep data, focused commitment, and capacity-building for teachers and students.

 It is not uncommon for us to see schools at least double the participation of low-income students and students of color in their AP and IB programs as early as the first year of their focused effort to close AP and IB gaps.
 When our district partners undertake this type of growth, the AP and IB pass rates tend to remain stable or improve – meaning that “found” students are not only taking, but also succeeding in college-aligned classes.
 These results are a testament to the hard work of students, teachers, and school leaders who pursue a higher sense of what’s possible – and get there.

 Federal Way, WA

 - Increased by a factor of 2.5X the number of low-income and minority students taking upper-level courses over a four year period while keeping exam pass rates stables.